Andres J. DeLeon

 Originally from Plainfield, IL, Andres is a proud Mexican and Guatemalan actor and singer from the Chicagoland area.
 He graduated from Millikin University with a Bachelor of Arts in Music.

-Since graduating, DeLeon has worked across Chicago and has been seen on stages like the Paramount Theatre, Marriott Theatre, Theo Ubique, and Music Theater Works.
+Since graduating, DeLeon has worked around Chicago and has been seen on stages like the Paramount Theatre, Marriott Theatre, Theo Ubique, and Music Theater Works.

 When he's not on stage, Andres is usually at home cooking a family dinner, enjoying a movie night with friends, or reading one of the many books he swears he's "going to finish this time."